Utah Bank Statement Loans – Stated Income Loans

 Can I finance an investment property?
 Yes, you can get a bank statement loan for an investment or even a second home.

 Can I use my personal bank statements in addition to my business statements?
-Yes, most lenders will allow you to use both bank statement accounts.
+Yes, we will allow you to use both bank statement accounts.

 If I have a low credit score, can I still qualify?
-Yes, some lenders will allow for scores as low as 500.
+Yes, we will allow for scores as low as 580.

 If I filed for bankruptcy, can I still qualify?
-Yes, some lenders will still help you with your loan but your down payment requirement may change.
+Yes, we can still help you with your loan but your down payment requirement may change.

 If my business is losing money, can I qualify?
 You may still qualify based upon your bank deposits.